KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Module is archived, but not marked as outdated in the official module list.
-3. Typo: Found `Magic Mirror` in file `MMM-FiElectricityPrice.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-FiElectricityPrice.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `new Date()` in file `MMM-FiElectricityPrice.js`: Consider replacing it by `new Date(Date.now())`.
+5. Recommendation: Found `new Date()` in file `MMM-FiElectricityPrice.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+8. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-8. Warning: No LICENSE file.
+9. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Fish by nigel-daniels](https://github.com/nigel-daniels/MMM-Fish)